5ymph0en1x/Trinity/README.md

 # Genesis
-Sophisticated Scalper Bot for BitMEX using cyclical analysis
+Sophisticated Scalper Bot for BitMEX using Brownian Motions

 ------------------------------------